 Children and young people subject to a supervision order will therefore be seen as a child in need and the above procedures will be adhered to.

-If the Legal Planning Meeting decides that a supervision order is no longer required, at the point the supervision order lapses, the social worker will follow step down procedures if it is deemed appropriate.
+If the Legal Gateway/Planning Meeting decides that a supervision order is no longer required, at the point the supervision order lapses, the social worker will follow step down procedures if it is deemed appropriate.